TimeToogo/Schmick/README.md

 Schmick will override standard browser behaviour by substituting standard requests with ajax to reload the page content with custom transition animations.

-Schmick relies on relatively newer js api but will degrade gracefully if the required api is not supported by the user's browser.
+Schmick relies on relatively newer browser apis but will degrade gracefully if the required api is not supported by the user's browser.

 Usage Example